 - PrivateVPN has around 150 servers in 60+ countries, which is still plenty to do all the things we mentioned above.

 Due to sheer availability of server options, IPVanish is the clear winner in this category.

 Even the best VPN in the world is useless to you if you can’t run it on your devices.
 Most VPNs support a wide variety of platforms, like Windows and Mac, iOS, Linux, Android, and others.
-But some also offer their service on other devices, like Amazon Fire TV and Amazon Stick, as well as browser extensions.
+But some also offer their service on other devices, like Amazon Fire TV and Firestick, as well as browser extensions.
 Browser extensions can be helpful for quickly changing connections from one server to another, so it can be handy if you like to use national-based streaming services, like Netflix in the U.S. and the BBC in the U.K.

 - Both PrivateVPN and IPVanish offer mobile versions of their apps that are highly-comparable to their desktop versions, giving you many of the same features, like “quick connect” options and pleasing, easy-to-use interfaces.

 - IPVanish is supported on Windows, Mac OS X, Linux, iOS, Android, Fire TV, Windows phone, Chromebook, and routers.